coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-What is Child Support and When does it Occur in Colorado?
+What is Child Support And When Does It Occur In Colorado?

 Along with the State Judicial System, the Colorado Child Support Services Program works with parents and caregivers to ensure that children in Colorado access the financial support they need.
 They help set up and modify child support orders and collect child support payments.
-The Colorado Department of Human Services provides these services through the Child Support Enforcement Program (CSEP) which is funded by the federal and state government.
+The Colorado Department of Human Services provides these services through the Child Support Enforcement Program (CSEP), which is funded by the federal and state governments.

 • The name of the person involved in the record, unless said person is a juvenile